idochen87/Save-The-Planet-PC/README.md

 # Save-The-Planet-PC
 A game i made in Ursina and Python.

-Ursina plugin is mendatory for this
+Ursina lib is mendatory for this